Amihai Grosz

 Biography

 Amihai Grosz plays one of the rare violas from the famous school of Gasparo de Salò, which differs from the brighter tonal ideal of Vivaldi and Guaneri: “The sound”, says the long-time first principal viola of the Berliner Philharmoniker, “is more down-to-earth, woodier and of course wonderfully rich in overtones.
 But the timbre is a little darker.
-With deeper instruments like cello, viola and probably also double bass, it sounds much nicer”.
+With deeper instruments like cello, viola and double bass, it sounds much nicer”.

 Grosz, who switched from violin to viola at the age of eleven, studied under David Chen at the Jerusalem Academy of Music, under Tabea Zimmermann at the Hanns Eisler School of Music Berlin, and under Haim Taub at the Keshet Eilon Music Center.
-He received various scholarships and prizes early on, was a member of the Young Musicians Group of the Jerusalem Music Center, and played for many years in the famous Jerusalem Quartet.
+He received various scholarships and prizes, was a member of the Young Musicians Group of the Jerusalem Music Center, and played for many years in the famous Jerusalem Quartet.

 Awards

-Gottesman-Prize, Aviv-Competition in Jerusalem (2007)
+Gottesman-Prize: Aviv-Competition in Jerusalem (2007)

-First Prize, Brown-Roger-Siegel Competition (1996)
+First Prize: Brown-Roger-Siegel Competition (1996)

 Ensembles of the Berliner Philharmoniker